amynic/oxford-analytics-session/README.md

 * **Section 2:** Now we understand the data, create and share Power BI reports/dashboards with business users at Tailwind Traders.
 Tell a story back to the business of the data and recommend some next steps for further investigation
 >> **[Go to section 2](/section-2/readme-section-2.md)**

-* **Section 3:** One recommendation will be introducing IoT technologies in and around the current stores to understand more about footfall.
-Paul DeCarlo will share insights on architecture patterns for Computer Vision running on an IoT edge device and interacting with Azure
+* **Section 3:** We are now ready to introduce how to employ various IoT technologies in and around our stores to analyze footfall using a production-grade architecture that allows for remote management, over the air updates, and customized reporting.
+In this section, Paul DeCarlo will share insights on implementation patterns for Computer Vision using Azure IoT Edge and Azure IoT services running on NVIDIA Jetson Hardware.
 >> **[Go to section 3](/section-3/readme-section-3.md)**

 * **Section 4:** Further recommendations will include forecasting and operational efficiency which can be achieved using AI solutions